Considering flat roof extensions? Here's how to ensure they are sound, stable and fit for purpose

-The main concern with flat roofs when building an extension is their unenviable reputation for developing problems.
+That said, they aren't without their potential issues and are often associated with the risk of developing problems.
 Unless carefully designed and constructed they are notoriously prone to leakage and heat loss, along with defects like sagging decks, ponding water and prolific plant growth.
-Which may explain why insurers tend to be wary of properties endowed with large areas of flat roofing.

 Extension flat roofs are normally constructed like timber floors, in essence comprising a series of joists with a timber deck plonked on top.
 Obviously, it’s essential to get the size, type and spacing of joists right.
 (These can be calculated with reference to published span tables – see the Right Survey website.)